-- Very interested
+"Not at all interested" below:

+show that you read our questions carefully, please choose both "Extremely interested" and

-- A little bit interested
+• A little bit interested

-- Almost not interested
+• Almost not interested

-- Not at all interested
+• Not at all interested

-- page break ----
+--------------------------------------

 [If participant failed the attention check]

+End of survey

 Sorry, you failed the attention check.
 You were supposed to select both "Extremely interested" and "Not at all interested."

+You cannot continue with the study.

+Thank you for your time.

+You will be automatically redirected in 5 seconds.

+page break

+[Instructions screen]

+T

+• Very interested